flexatone/present-df-typing/doc/pycon-2025/slides.md

 <Transform :scale="1.25">
 <v-clicks depth="1">

-* `tuple` can do more
+* Generic `tuple` can do more
-* A sequence with defined size and ordering of types
+* A sequence with size and type ordering
     * `tuple[str, float, float, bool]`
 * An unsized sequence of homogenous types
     * `tuple[str, ...]`